Skip to Main Content

 With Player of the Year candidate Jared Sullinger manning the paint and fan-favorite point guard (and current practicing physician) Aaron Craft ’14, ’24 MD at the top of the key, this Buckeye squad spent most of the season ranked in the Top 10.
 Coached by Matta, the co-Big Ten regular season champs boasted wins over No. 3 Duke and No. 5 Michigan State.
 The Buckeyes fell by only 2 points in the NCAA Tournament semifinals to the Kansas Jayhawks.

-Vote in our Final Four
+Vote in our championship

 Rate this story